ki4jgt/Book-of-the-Damned/README.md

 4. The right to privacy and free affiliation
 5. The right to liberty and justice

 These are the foundation of a free society.
 Refusing these rights to any person is an affront to Truth itself.
-It is the job of all people to protect and affirm these rights for everyone.
+It is the job of all people to protect and affirm these rights for themselves and each other.

-The individual owes the group service, and the group owes the individual the right to freely fulfill that service.
+The individual owes the group service, and the group owes the individual the tools to freely rise to that service.
+Sometimes that service is picking up garbage.
+Others, it's engineering solutions.
+Truth is fully contained in both.
+For what can the engineer do with a dilapidated workspace?
+A rocketship cannot blastoff without a maintenance and cleaning crew.
+Every individual is that launch.
+No individual is above the role given to any other.

-A violation of terms from either side warrants retaliation from the other.
+A violation of these terms from either side warrants retaliation from the other.

 # Life and Death